-- Quick Start Guide: Provides unpacking instructions, describes basic connections, reviews basic operation information, and provides a quick test procedure to ensure the instrument is operational. - User's Manual: Provides application examples that you can use as a starting point to create your own applications. - Reference Manual: Includes advanced operation topics, maintenance information, troubleshooting procedures, optimization strategies, and in-depth descriptions of programming commands. - KickStart Startup Software Quick Start Guide: Provides instructions to quickly make measurements and get results without having to program test scripts. - Accessories information: Documentation for accessories that are available for the Model 2460.
+- Quick Start Guide: Provides unpacking instructions, describes basic connections, reviews basic operation information, and provides a quick test procedure to ensure the instrument is operational. - User's Manual: Provides application examples that you can use as a starting point to create your own applications. - Reference Manual: Includes advanced operation topics, maintenance information, troubleshooting procedures, and in-depth descriptions of programming commands. - KickStart Startup Software Quick Start Guide: Provides instructions for the KickStart Startup Software, which allows you to quickly make measurements and get results without having to program test scripts. - Accessories information: Documentation for accessories that are available for the Model 2460.